jsbisht/run-in-batch/README.md

 const results = await run(arr, options);
 ```

-To run tasks in batch while each batch tasks run sequentially:
+To perform one operation for each item in the batch use 'onTaskRun`, while each batch tasks running **sequentially**:

 ```js
 const run = require("run-in-batch");